Azure/Azure-Orbital-Analytics-Samples/deploy/gallery/instructions.md

 **Switch back to Synapse gallery**

-1. The input page appears:
+1. The input page appears as shown below.

    ![](./images/1.png)

-2. Select the values from the dropdown as shown below and click **Open pipeline**:
+2. Select the values from the dropdown as shown below and click **Open pipeline**.

     ![](./images/2.png)